Complete the following tasks before installing and configuring Citrix Provisioning.

 For Citrix Provisioning to support MS SQL database mirroring, the database needs to be configured with High-safety mode with a witness (synchronous).

-If you intend to use the Database Mirroring feature, the SQL native client is required on the server.
+When using the Database Mirroring feature, the SQL native client is required on the server.
 If the native SQL client does not exist, the option to install SQL native client x64 or x86 is presented when SQL is installed.

 For information on how to configure and use database mirroring, see Database mirroring.